Louis Riel (opera): Performance history

-Louis Riel had its first performances at the O'Keefe Centre in Toronto 23 and 28 September and 11 October 1967 and at the Salle Wilfrid-Pelletier, Place des Arts, in Montreal 19 and 21 October 1967.
-Victor Feldbrill conducted, Leon Major directed, and Murray Laufer and Marie Day designed the sets and costumes.
-The original cast included Bernard Turgeon as Riel, Cornelis Opthof as John A. Macdonald, Joseph Rouleau as Monseigneur Taché, Patricia Rideout as Riel's mother, Mary Morrison as his sister Sara, Roxolana Roslak as his wife, Howell Glynne as William McDougall, and Remo Marinucci as Baptiste Lépine.
+Louis Riel was first performed in Toronto on 23 September 1967 at the O'Keefe Centre.
+Its initial run was directed by Leon Major and starred Bernard Turgeon, Cornelius Opthof, Joseph Rouleau, Patricia Rideout, Mary Morrison, Roxolana Roslak, Howell Glynne, and Remo Marinucci.
+Further performances were staged in Montreal at the Place des Arts in October of that year.

 The libretto depicts the post-Confederation political events bounded by the Indian and Métis uprisings of 1869–70 (Red River Rebellion) and 1884–5 (North-West Rebellion) and the personal tragedy of the leader of the uprisings, the Manitoba schoolteacher and Métis hero Louis Riel.
 After the premiere, Kenneth Winters described the opera in the Toronto Telegram (25 September 1967) as a 'pastiche ... big, efficient, exciting, heterogeneous ...
 It had no ring of eternity but it was a vigorous harnessing of current and choice; a brash, smart, cool hand on the pulse of a number of fashions, social, dramatic and musical.'
-The production was repeated in 1968 in Toronto—six performances with the assistance of the Chalmers Foundation—and was adapted by Franz Kraemer in 1969 for CBC TV.
+In 1968 additional performances were staged in Toronto.
+Franz Kraemer produced an adaptation of the opera in 1969 for CBC TV.

-In 1975 Louis Riel was revived by the Canadian Opera Company for several performances, including one in Toronto, 27 September, honouring the International Music Council's 16th General Assembly; three (14, 16, and 18 October) at the National Arts Centre, Ottawa; and one (23 October, the U.S. premiere) at the Kennedy Center, Washington, D.C., as part of Canada's contribution to the United States' bicentennial celebrations.
-Wendell Margrave of the Washington Star described the opera as 'one of the most imaginative and powerful scores to have been written in this century.'